gbmhunter/blog/content/programming/languages/c-plus-plus/cpp-on-embedded-systems/_index.md

 {{% note %}}
 C++ performs name mangling so it can support function overloading (functions with the same name, but supporting a different number and/or type of input and output variables).
-{{% note %}}
+{{% /note %}}

 ### ISRs Calling Class Functions

 ISRs typically have a strict function type signature -- no input variables and no return type.
 Thus there is no way to pass through as function inputs instances of C++ classes to access and call class member functions.
 For this reason you generally have to define file scoped class instances that the ISR has access to (or a static member function, or just call a C-style function).
+See the [C++ Callbacks page](/programming/languages/c-plus-plus/callbacks/) for more info.

+## Further Reading

+The document "[Technical Performance on C++ Performance](http://www.open-std.org/jtc1/sc22/wg21/docs/TR18015.pdf)" is a good read if you are really interested in the advantages/disadvantages of using C++ on an embedded platform.

+[The Embedded C++ Homepage](http://www.caravan.net/ec2plus/) is sort of a hub for embedded C++ programming.
+They define a sub-set of the full C++ language for use on embedded devices such as microcontrollers.

 ## C++ Standard Libraries For Embedded Devices